 What is really important when you want to become a house sitter, is that the owners trust you.
 They need to be sure that you are reliable, that you are honest and that they can feel safe while they are away.
 This trust can be gained by having prior experience as a house sitter, so that you can actually give them references.
 But how to get this experience in the first place?

 The best place to start is with your own family, friends, and colleagues.
-Ask them if they know anyone that is leaving for a while, and that you are looking for a place to house sit.
-That way, you will get experience with housesitting, and you’ll also learn if it’s really something for you.
-For instance, our first house sit was via people we knew at the bar we worked in.
+Ask them if they know anyone that is leaving for a while and that you are looking for a place to house sit.
+That way, you’ll get experience with housesitting, and you’ll also learn if it’s really something for you.
+For instance, our first house sit was via people we knew at the bar in the Kimberley Region where we worked at.
 And we used that experience as our reference to get our first official house sit.

 How to Find Your First House Sit